Paier05/SC2006_Project_Assignment/README.md

    - Check for “sqlsrv” and “pdo_sqlsrv” to confirm that the extensions loaded successfully.

 ---
-With these installations complete, your local environment should be set up to run the website and connect to the Azure SQL Server.
----

 # Pre-configured Users
 |Domain |Email |Password|